Irregular Periods: What Causes Them and How to Treat Them?

 Having a Healthy Diet

-A healthy, nutritious and balanced diet that is rich in fibre, protein, antioxidants, vitamins and minerals while controlling your carbohydrate intake is key to maintaining optimum health.
+A healthy, nutritious and balanced diet that is rich in fibre, protein, antioxidants, vitamins and minerals while controlling your carbohydrate intake is key for maintaining optimum health.
 A balanced diet that is filled with fresh fruits and vegetables, whole grains, healthy fats and lean protein can help you manage several conditions like PCOS, diabetes, obesity, nutritional deficiencies, etc. which can cause irregular periods.

 Avoid foods that are high in empty calories, added sugars, starch and saturated or trans fats, as they can be harmful to your overall health and adversely affect your hormonal balance.